-Put a few drops of abrasive cleaning milk on a rough sponge and rub it into the racks of your grill.
+Put a few drops of abrasive cleaning solution on a rough sponge and rub it into the racks of your grill.
 Leave the rack for at least 15 minutes and let the abrasive milk remove the dirt.
 Then wash the rack with clean water and repeat.

 Do you want to save time and effort when cleaning your BBQ grill?
 Then forget all the myths about your dishwasher being too abrasive for cleaning your grill grates.
-To optimally prepare it for the dishwasher, soak the grates in and scrape off any large chunks before placing it in the lower rack.
+To optimally prepare it for the dishwasher, soak the grates in the sink and scrape off any large chunks before placing it in the lower rack.
 Use the Extrascrub option on your dishwasher to get the grates sparkling clean.

 The professional BBQ chef.